sameer6pre/CProgrammingProjects/projects/Bank Management System/README.md

 # Bank Management System
 This Bank Management System allows you to manage bank accounts, including creating new accounts, depositing money, withdrawing money, and displaying account details.
 It is implemented in C.

 ## Description
 The program defines a structure to store account information such as account number, account holder's name, and balance.
-It includes functions to create new accounts, deposit money into an account, withdraw money from an account, and display all account details.
+It includes functions to create new accounts, deposit money into an account, withdraw money from an account, and display all account details

 ## Features
 - Create a new bank account
 - Deposit money into an account